Free expat tax extension icon

 • Private health insurance certificate.

-• Birth certificate & marriage certificate (if applicable).
+• Birth certificate or marriage certificate, as applicable.

-• Certified Portuguese translations for every foreign document – only sworn translators (tradutor juramentado’) are accepted.
+• Certified Portuguese translations for every foreign document – only sworn translators, or Tradutor Juramentado, are accepted.

 Arrival formalities

-• Register with the Federal Police within 30 days of landing to collect your CRNM residency card and CPF tax ID.
+• Register with the Federal Police within the official deadline to collect your CRNM residency card and complete your registration.

-• Keep a digital copy of your visa and CRNM handy – you’ll need them for opening bank accounts and signing leases.
+• Keep a digital copy of your visa and CRNM handy – you will need them for opening bank accounts and signing leases.

 Pro tip by TFX tax expert